Saturday 14th August, 2021

 Proof that the trigger points don’t go

-This chart proves that the trigger points don’t go.
-In a trial some of the best PhD trigger point scientists in the world did 12 weeks of very extensive trigger point therapy and 2/3 of the trigger points were still there (4) .
-If the best in the business did that and only eliminated 1/3, your typical courses of therapy from a professional will barely make a dent in the trigger point population.
+If you are recommended a course of trigger point therapy such as needles, laser or massage you would expect the problem to be fixed, but as this chart shows although pain is relieved the trigger points are still there.
+The chart is from a trial where some of the best PhD trigger point scientists in the world did 12 weeks of very extensive trigger point therapy, and after this 2/3 of the trigger points were still there (4).
+If the best in the business did that and only eliminated 1/3 your typical course of therapy from a professional will barely make a dent in the trigger point population.

 How trigger point therapies work